What are language disorders in children?

 Language disorders can have many possible causes.
 A child’s language disorder is often

-linked to a medical condition or disability such as:
+linked to a health problem or disability such as:

 (premature) birth, or low birth weight